Press conference in Melbourne about Coronavirus (COVID-19)

-Read the transcript of a press conference in Melbourne on 13 July 2020 about coronavirus (COVID-19).
+Read the transcript of a press conference with Minister Hunt and Alison McMillan in Melbourne about Coronavirus (COVID-19)

 The Hon Greg Hunt MP